Charlestown Bridge: Prior bridges

-Replacement

-The bridge has been considered structurally deficient since 2003, when the center two lanes were permanently closed.
+Current bridge

 Construction work on a replacement bridge began in the fall of 2018.
-The design for the new bridge, by architect Miguel Rosales in collaboration with Alfred Benesch & Co., is intended to complement the nearby Zakim Bridge (with which Rosales was also involved).
-The new bridge is slated to have two vehicular lanes in each direction, a dedicated southbound bus lane, and a protected bicycle lane and sidewalk on each side.
-During construction, a temporary bridge has been installed to carry pedestrians and three lanes of vehicular traffic.
+The design for the new bridge, by architect Miguel Rosales in collaboration with Alfred Benesch & Company, was intended to complement the nearby Zakim Bridge (with which Rosales was also involved).
+The new bridge was designed to have two vehicular lanes in each direction, a dedicated southbound bus lane, and a protected bicycle lane and sidewalk on each side.
+The dedicated bus lane was reported to be the first on a bridge in Boston.

+During construction, a temporary bridge was installed to carry pedestrians and three lanes of vehicular traffic.

-The new $180 million Charlestown bridge was expected to be completed in 2023 to coincide with the 20th anniversary of the Zakim Bridge, but due to defects discovered on September 29, 2021 in some of the welds/connections of a portion of the installed steel tub girders, the project has been delayed indefinitely.
+The new $180 million bridge was expected to be completed in 2023 to coincide with the 20th anniversary of the Zakim Bridge.
+However, due to defects discovered on September 29, 2021, in some of the welds/connections of a portion of the installed steel tub girders, project completion was delayed into early 2025.
+As of July 2025, work was expected to last into August.
+The new bridge was dedicated on September 24, 2025.